nsdf-fabric/nsdf-web/nsdf-ahm-2022-02.md

                   Brian Puchala and
                   Tracy Berman and
                   John Allison},
-  title        = {{The Materials Commons 2.0: A Collaboration Platform and Information Repository for the Global Materials Community}}, month        = feb, year         = 2022, publisher    = {Zenodo},
+  title        = {The Materials Commons 2.0: A Collaboration Platform and Information Repository for the Global Materials Community}, month        = feb, year         = 2022, publisher    = {Zenodo},